Complete condensation of photon noise in nonlinear dissipative systems: Quantum theory of a nonlinear resonator with frequency-dependent loss

-with $\delta_n \equiv \omega_{n,n-1}-\omega_d$, and $\lambda \equiv |\lambda|e^{i\phi}$.
-To get a physical feeling for this expression, let us consider a related problem: the transmission and reflection of classical light scattering from a Fano mirror (a system with a Fano resonance).
+To get a further understanding of Eq.
+(S24), let us consider a related problem: the transmission and reflection of classical light scattering from a Fano mirror (a system with a Fano resonance).
 This problem has been studied by many authors, and is commonly considered in the field of nanophotonics.
 Consider a wave incident on a Fano mirror surrounded by air (e.g., a photonic crystal mirror).
 The wave has frequency $\omega$, the Fano mirror has frequency $\omega_0$, and radiative losses governed by the amplitude decay time $2/\gamma$ with $\gamma$ the energy decay rate.
 It can be shown \cite{fan2002analysis,fan2003temporal} that the energy transmission coefficient is then given by